creighton/Bootcamp-062015/webcontent/Readme.md

   ```

   2. Add the base statement to the myXAPI object with actor and object.
 This is the object we will use for the started and
-  statements.
+  ended statements.
 When it comes to reporting guesses, we will change the object.
-Change the actor's account name to something
+Change the actor's account name to
-  unique to you.
+  something unique to you.
   ``` javascript
   ...
   ADL.XAPIWrapper.changeConfig(conf);